Vlasenko2006/RoBERTA_LL/README.md

 3. Production ready: fully dockerized and scalable — already deployed on AWS (in future on Azure).
 4. CI/CD ready: automated testing; integration with MLflow (with 15+ metrics) and pytest (21+ pytests).
 5. Caching support using SQLite or Redis.
+6. RAG augmentation: Database with buiseness rules and report outcomes.

 ---